Lily1595/Readme-generator/README.md

 ## Installation

-please download node and run this code through your terminal to create your quality readme
+Please run thi programme through your terminal using node.js

 ## Usage

-Once the user has answered all the questions and selected their preferred license, a readme file will be automatically generated
+Please answer all the questions in the terminal to deliver a time efficient and quality readme

 ## Contributors